JordanRL/operator-overloading-rfc/README.md

 | Left Operand Method | Right Operand Method |
 | ------------------- | -------------------- |
 | `__compareTo()` | `__compareTo() * -1` |

+Any return value larged than 0 will be normalized to 1, and any return value smaller than 0 will be normalized to -1.

 ### Supported Operators